lincc-frameworks/nested-pandas/README.md

 # nested-pandas
-Efficient Pandas representation for nested associated datasets.
+Efficient pandas representation for nested associated datasets.

 Nested-Pandas extends the [pandas](https://pandas.pydata.org/) package with tooling and support for nested dataframes packed into values of top-level